HL7/fhir-medmorph/input/pagecontent/reportsubmission.md

 ##### Asynchronous Responses from the PHA/Research Organization

-* When the PHA/Research Organization sends an asynchronous message back to the healthcare organization as a reply-to an orginal message, the PHA/Research Organization SHALL
+* When the PHA/Research Organization sends an asynchronous message back to the healthcare organization as a reply-to an original message, the PHA/Research Organization SHALL
 	- populate the MessageHeader.response.identifier with the original message identifier
 	- populate the MessageHeader.destination.endpoint with the Sender's FHIR Endpoint.
 	- populate the MessageHeader.sender with the PHA/Research Organization reference.